tasdemiroyku/OpenGL-Project/README.md

 # OpenGL-Project
-Thsi game utilizes OpenGL and GLUT, incorporating complex animated objects with a timer function, controllable through keyboard inputs.
+This game utilizes OpenGL and GLUT, incorporating complex animated objects with a timer function, controllable through keyboard inputs.